martenmario64/Undertale-On-Raspberry/README.md

 # How To Install?
 To Install, Download The Zip, Then
-Put Your Undertale Files From Steam In (Supports Any Version And Modding.)!
+Put Your Undertale Files From Steam In The Game/ Folder (Supports Any Version And Modding.)!
 Then Run install.sh!

 # Performance